-Pre-law students work with the pre-law advisor to select a major that will maximize the student's possibilities for being admitted to law school and prepare them for the area of the law in which they are most interested.
+Pre-law students select a major that will maximize the student's possibilities for being admitted to law school and prepare them for the area of the law in which they are most interested.

 Law school admissions committees are looking for students with excellent grades in any rigorous major.
 A student interested in environmental law may choose to major in biology.
 A student interested in tax law may choose accounting.
 Courses in areas such as history, philosophy, and English are attractive to law schools because of their emphasis on writing and analysis.